sgryjp/vscode-stable-sort/README.md

     2型糖尿病
     ２型糖尿病

 This behavior was very annoying when I was compositing dictionary data since I cannot normalize entries by simple sorting.
-To solve this problem, I wrote this extension.
+Obviously an extension which allows me to sort entries using stable sort algorithm solves the problem.
+So, I created one.